"What's this? Why don't I own this? Why don't I own this?"

 Daniel is kind to the youngest Sunday daughter and ensures that she is no longer beaten by her father for not praying.
 However, even this act of kindness could be a tainted act for Daniel.
 While asking the girl if her father still hits her, Daniel's glance at said father suggests a motive of dominance.

 One of the main points of the movie is just how much H.W. is or is not a Pet the Dog / Morality Pet for Plainview.
 In their final confrontation Plainview tells H.W. that he was exactly this: Daniel adopted H.W. because he believed posing as a family man would help him talk people into selling their oil rights to him.
 Yet the movie seems to suggest that Daniel did in fact love his son as much as he could love anything.
 Note the embrace when H.W. comes back from school, or Daniel's rage when his parenting skills are questioned, or Daniel's anguished "I abandoned my boy" when Eli makes him confess in front of the congregation.
 Most poignant is the quick flashback at the end, after Daniel has disowned H.W., when we see affectionate moments between father and son, followed by Daniel drinking heavily.
+He may not care about H.W anymore, but this certainly suggests he used to and is upset to the point of (further) madness that he doesn't any longer.

 Put on a Bus: Daniel abandons his son on a train to a boarding school, and he doesn't appear again until the last few scenes.